Niloy150042/Bellford-Appartment-client/README.md

 * It has  3 roles like user , member , admin ...
 * admin can easily accept the booking of user and manage the members
 * no unauthorized access can enter in this website
-* BELLFORD appartment location is Gulshan 2, bellford avenue
+* BELLFORD appartment location is Gulshan 2, bellford avenu

 # so give checkin hurry